-Table 2: History of internationalization of Chinese HVE
+Table 2: History of internationalisation of Chinese HVE

-Time Process of and Key Events in Chinese HVE Internalisation Phase I se I 1978 Opening-up policy 1980 Minister of Education Nanxiang Jiang paid an official visit to Germany to discuss collaboration in the area of vocational education 1983 • China's Ministry of Education led the first joint project between China and Germany in 1983 - the Nanjing Vocational & Technical Education Center on Architecture, jointly established by the Nanjing Education Bureau and Hanns Seidel Stiftung. • From 1983, six cities in China (Suzhou, Wuxi, Changzhou, Shenyang, Shashi, and Wuhu) were used as pilot settings for the German dual-track system. • Types of collaboration: bilateral visits, symposiums, and workshops, staff exchange (Chinese staff sent to learn in Germany; German experts invited to China to give lectures and consultations).
-1985 In the mid-1980s, to promote HVE, China used US\$35 million from the World Bank to support the development of 17 vocational colleges.
-Phase II 1988 The German government provided volunteer aid for China to set up a central research center on vocational education and also two research centers in provinces.
-Up to China received a US\$50 million loan from the World Bank under the China Vocational and Technical 1990 Education Project Loan Agreement, signed in 1990.
-1991 From 1991 to 1996, the Sino-Canada Post-secondary Vocational & Technical Education Cooperative Program was carried out in 3 rounds, involving 29 vocational schools in China and 33 vocational schools in 1002 Canada.
-1993 Jinling Vocational University cooperated with Australian universities to hold a double degree course, representing the first multinational segmental cooperative education project in the field of higher vocational education in China.
-1994 The Chinese and German governments issued their first Joint Statement by the Government of the 1994 People's Republic of China and the Government of the Federal Republic of Germany on Strengthening Cooperation in the Field of Vocational Education in July 1994.
-Under the framework, the Sino-Germany Joint Group on Vocational Education was set up and engaged in five years of policy cooperation.
-The German government offered a bank loan to China to promote vocational education in Beijing, Shanghai, and Liaoning. • From 1994 to 2000, The Vocational Skills Appraisal Center of the Ministry of Labor and Social Security and the British Cultural Commission carried out the 'China-UK Professional Qualification Certificate Cooperation Project' and established an international level vocational skill appraisal system aligned with professional competence standards.
-1995 Issuance of Interim Provisions on Sino-foreign Cooperation in Running Schools.
-1996 The World Bank provided a US\$30 million loan to support vocational education in Chin.
-Phase III 2000 China's entry into WTO 2002 In March 2002, the Sino-Australia (Chongqing) Vocational Education Program was launched - the largest- scale cooperation on vocational education and training between the Chinese and Australian governments.
-Australia invested AU\$19,420,000 and China invested the equivalent of AU\$5,300,000 to support five 2006 vocational schools in Chongqing city from 2002 to 2007.
-This program is still ongoing.
-2006 In 2006, China's Ministry of Education introduced the country's first vocational education curriculum involving a world famous enterprise.
-Toyota Motor Corporation's Technical Education for Automotive involving a world-famous enterprise: Toyota Motor Corporation's Technical Education for Automotive 2009 Mastery in the 21st Century.
-The Ministry of Finance and OPEC Foundation for International Development signed the Yunan Vocational 2009 Education Program Loan Agreement to support four higher vocational colleges in Yunan.
-The total Education 1 Togram Education to support four higher vocational coneges in Tunan.
+Australia invested AU\$19,420,000 and China invested the equivalent of AU\$5,300,000 to support five vocational schools in Chongqing city from 2002 to 2007.
+This programme is still ongoing.
+2006 In 2006, China's Ministry of Education introduced the country's first vocational education curriculum involving a world famous enterprise: Toyota Motor Corporation's Technical Education for Automotive Mastery in the 21st Century.
+2009 The Ministry of Finance and OPEC Foundation for International Development signed the Yunan Vocational Education Program Loan Agreement to support four higher vocational colleges in Yunan.
 The total investment was RMB492 million.
-2013 Ningbo TAFE College entered into collaboration with its Australian counterparts.
-2015 The Ministry of Education introduced a Higher Vocational Education Innovation Development Action Plan (2015-2018), which clearly stated that vocational education in China should provide significant support for and engage in close collaboration with Belt and Road countries.
-Joint development of courses with overseas high-level institutions; establishment of the professional, laboratory, or training bases; establishment of cooperative relationships such as teacher exchanges, student exchanges, and mutual recognition of credits; and high-level Sino-foreign cooperative education projects and institutions.
-Promotion of the internationalization of the National Vocational College Skills Competition.
-Sino-German Alliance for Higher Vocational Education was initiated and set up by 18 institutes from China and Germany.
-2016 Ranking of the top 50 most internationally influential higher vocational institutes.
-Tianjin set up China's first Luban Workshop in Thailand.
+2013 Ningbo TAFE College entered into collaboration with Australian counterparts.
+2015 • The Ministry of Education introduced a Higher Vocational Education Innovation Development Action Plan (2015-2018), which clearly stated that vocational education in China should provide significant support for and engage in close collaboration with Belt and Road countries. • Joint development of courses with overseas high-level institutions; establishment of professional, laboratory or training bases; establishment of cooperative relationships such as teacher exchanges, student exchanges and mutual recognition of credits; and high-level Sino-foreign cooperative education projects and institutions. • Promotion of the internationalisation of the National Vocational College Skills Competition. • Sino-German Alliance for Higher Vocational Education was initiated and set up by 18 institutes from China and Germany.
+2016 • Ranking of the top 50 most internationally influential higher vocational institutes. • Tianjin set up China's first Luban Workshop in Thailand.
 2018 China began setting up 10 Luban Workshops in Africa.
-2019 China's first Luban Workshop on Chinese medicine was set up in Switzerland Sino-Germany Alliance for Enterprises and Vocational Education was set up in Germany as NGO to promote school-industry collaboration in vocational education.
+2019 China's first Luban Workshop on Chinese medicine was set up in Switzerland • Sino-Germany Alliance for Enterprises and Vocational Education was set up in Germany as NGO to promote school-industry collaboration in vocational education.

-We identified three main aspects of the history of the internationalization of HVE in China.
-First, the internationalization process has been driven by strong government policies, with the involvement of many stakeholders, such as the Ministry of Education, the Ministry of Finance, and provincial governments, all of which play key roles in implementing the policies.
-As the workforce demand grew after the launch of the reform and opening-up policy in 1978, Chinese governments actively sought to gain experience of vocational education from German models through bilateral agreements with the German government.
-The resulting inter-government programs were implemented from the top-down as a national strategy.
-Second, the internationalization of HVE institutes shifted from a government-dominated approach to a more balanced approach led by both governments and institutes, and then to an institutionally driven approach.
-For example, before 2000, most policies were government-initiated, but after 2000, more institute-initiated activities were conducted, such as exchange programs with overseas institutes, jointly developed curriculums, the mutual recognition of credits, and the establishment of Sino-foreign institutes.
-Third, China started to export its successful policies and experiences to Belt and Road countries after years of borrowing policies from developed countries such as Germany, the UK, Australia, and Canada.
+We identified three main aspects of the history of internationalisation of HVE in China.
+First, the internationalisation process has been driven by strong government policies, with the involvement of many stakeholders, such as the Ministry of Education, the Ministry of Finance and provincial governments, all of which play key roles in implementing the policies.
+As the workforce demand grew after the launch of the reform and opening up policy in 1978, Chinese governments actively sought to gain experience of vocational education from German models through bilateral agreements with the German government.
+The resulting inter-government programmes were implemented from the top down as a national strategy.
+Second, the internationalisation of HVE institutes shifted from a government-dominated approach to a more balanced approach led by both governments and institutes, and then to an institutionally driven approach.
+For example, before 2000, most policies were government-initiated, but after 2000, more institute-initiated activities were conducted, such as exchange programmes with overseas institutes, jointly developed curriculums, the mutual recognition of credits and the establishment of Sino-foreign institutes.
+Third, China started to export its successful policies and experiences to Belt and Road countries after years of borrowing policies from developed countries such as Germany, the UK, Australia and Canada.
 Chinese companies started to set up branches in Belt and Road countries to improve the local economy, increasing the demand for skilled local workers.
 Exporting China's vocational education helps Chinese companies to train local workers to create high-quality local workforces.
-Fourth, the internationalization of HVE institutes involves the cultivation of qualified workers to assist in the internationalization of the whole country - for instance, to meet the need of multinational companies with foreign direct investment.
+Fourth, the internationalisation of HVE institutes involves the cultivation of qualified workers to assist in the internationalisation of the whole country - for instance, to meet the need of multinational companies with foreign direct investment.